wapiflapi/wapiflapi.github.io/_posts/2019-10-10-efficiency-reverse-engineering-with-ghidra.md

 The only way to do that is on line `30:` when `0x1` is loaded into `[0x3ff]` so the goal becomes to get there.

-To do so we need to successfully avoid all the `jnz` before that, re-ordering the code for clarity we get:
+To do so we need to successfully avoid all the `jnz` before that.

+**Re-ordering the code for clarity we get:**

 ```
  5:       mov   [0x100] 0x31420fa